-In Figure 1, we could see the relations that users have with the cloud computing environment which information processing tools (ubiquitous information appliances) and information/data bases placed within the entire environment.
-The user has the possibility to pick up any of the utility items in any time from any place within cloud environment.
-This platform is made available through a user level middleware, which provides environments and tools simplifying the development and the deployment of applications in the cloud computing environment.
-Hence, cloud computing is no longer a trend but an emerging deployment model that is reshaping the landscape of what and how information managers manage information processing.
+In Figure 1, we could see the relations that users have with the cloud computing environment in which information processing tools any of the utility items in any time from any place within cloud environment This platform is made available through a user level middleware, which provides environments and tools simplifying the development and the deployment of applications in the cloud computing environment.
+Hence, cloud computing is no longer a trend but an emerging deployment model that is reshaping the landscape of what and how the information managers manage information processing.

-The term cloud is a metaphor for the and it is a simplified Internet. representation of the complex, internetworked devices and connections that form the Internet.
+(ubiguitous information appliances) and information/data bases placed within the entire environment.
+The user has the possibility to pick up representation of the complex, inter-networked devices and connections that form the Internet.
 According to Mather (2009), there are two basic deployment models: private and public clouds as subsets of the Internet.
 These models are defined by their relationship to the enterprise.
-Private and public clouds may also be referred to as internal or external clouds; the differentiation is based on the relationship of the cloud to the enterprise.
-The public and private cloud concepts are important because they support cloud computing, which enables the provisioning of dynamic, scalable, virtualized resources over Internet connections by a vendor or an enterprise information processing department to customers (Mather, Kumaraswamy and Latif, 2009).
+Private and public clouds may also be referred to as internal or external clouds: the differentiation is based on the relationship of the cloud to the enterprise.
+The public and private cloud concepts are important because they support cloud computing, which enables the provisioning of dynamic, scalable, virtualized resources over Internet connections by a vendor or an enterprise information processing department to customers (Mather, Kumaraswamv and Latif, 2009).
 At the same time, cloud computing is a new and promising paradigm delivering information and computing services as computing utilities.
-As cloud computing units are designed to provide services to external users, providers need to be compensated for sharing their resources and capabilities that open new computing utility market in some way.
-Further, as cloud computing platforms become ubiquitous, the need for internetworking them to create a marketoriented global cloud exchange for trading services becomes dominant (Buyya, Yeo and Venugopal, 2008).
+As cloud computing units are designed to provide services to external users. providers need to be compensated for sharing their resources and capabilities that open new computing utility market in some way.
+Further, as cloud computing platforms become ubiquitous, the need for internetworking them to create a marketoriented global cloud exchange for trading services becomes dominant